tedsteen/nes-bundler/README.md

 # NES Bundler

-**Transform your NES-game to a single executable targeting your favourite OS!**
+**Transform your NES-game into a single executable targeting your favourite OS!**

 Did you make a NES-game but none of your friends own a Nintendo?
 Don't worry.
 Put your ROM and configuration in NES Bundler and build an executable for Mac, Windows or Linux.